-Membership

-a.
-A committee of fourteen members shall be nominated by the Committee on Committees and appointed by action of the Faculty Senate.

-b.
-Membership shall be as follows:

-one member representing mathematics/science

-one member representing social/behavioral sciences

-one member representing fine arts/humanities

-two members representing education

-two members representing professional studies

-one member representing professionals from academic affairs

-one member representing the library

-two student members

-dean of arts and sciences or designee (ex officio, non-voting)

-dean of education or designee (ex officio, non-voting)

-dean of professional studies or designee (ex officio, non-voting)

-registrar (ex officio, non-voting)

-associate provost for academic affairs (ex officio, non-voting)

-c.
+- a.
+A committee of 14 members shall be nominated by the Senate secretary and appointed by action of the Faculty Senate. - b.
+Membership shall be as follows: - one member representing mathematics/science - one member representing social/behavioral sciences - one member representing fine arts/humanities - two members representing education - two members representing professional studies - one member representing professionals from academic affairs - one member representing the library - two student members - dean of arts and sciences or designee (ex officio, non-voting) - dean of education or designee (ex officio, non-voting) - dean of professional studies or designee (ex officio, non-voting) - registrar (ex officio, non-voting) - associate provost for academic affairs (ex officio, non-voting) - curriculum coordinator, (ex-officio, non-voting) - c.
 Terms of office shall be two years and shall be staggered.
-Faculty and student representatives shall be restricted to a maximum of two consecutive terms of office and shall not also serve on a school curriculum committee.
+Faculty and student representatives shall be restricted to a maximum of three consecutive terms of office and shall not also serve on a school curriculum committee.

 - a.
-To consider curriculum changes that affect the three schools of the College and make recommendations to the provost in a timely and efficient manner. - b.
+To consider curriculum changes that affect the three schools of the university and make recommendations to the provost in a timely and efficient manner. - b.
 To make recommendations to the Educational Policy Committee on policy changes that may be necessary.